confluentinc/ksql/docs/concepts/ksql-architecture.rst

 * Version-control your queries and transformations as code
 * Ensure resource isolation
 * Leave resource management to dedicated systems, like Kubernetes

+.. note:

+   Headless mode deployments don't have a command topic.

 .. _ksql-architecture-config-topic: